An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Introduction

-The purpose of this article is to describe algorithms for exterior shifting which are faster in practice than previous methods.
-These algorithms are implemented in our new open source computer algebra system \OSCAR \cite{Oscar,OSCAR-book}.
-While there is some advantage in all cases, the real benefit is in positive characteristic.
+The purpose of this article is to describe algorithms for exterior shifting which are faster in practice than previous techniques.
+Our best method is of \emph{Las Vegas type}, i.e., it is a randomized algorithm, which always gives the correct answer, if it terminates.
+However, with low probability, it may run forever; in characteristic zero that probability is actually zero.
+In contrast, a \emph{Monte Carlo algorithm} always terminates, but it may give a wrong answer with low probability.
+All our algorithms are implemented in the new open source computer algebra system \OSCAR \cite{Oscar,OSCAR-book}.
+While there is an advantage in all cases, the real benefit is in positive characteristic, where the standard Monte Carlo algorithm does not work.
 The core idea rests on two independent contributions.
-Firstly, we find a transcendental extension of the prime field which is substantially smaller than the naive choice.
-Trivially, to fit a generic linear transformation, $\EE$ can be chosen as $\EE=\FF(x_1,\ldots,x_k)$ where $k=n^2$ and $n$ is the number of vertices of the complex $K$.
+First, we find a transcendental extension of the prime field which is substantially smaller than the naive choice.
+So, to fit a generic linear transformation, $\EE$ can be chosen as $\EE=\FF(x_1,\ldots,x_k)$ where $k=n^2$ and $n$ is the number of vertices of the complex $K$.
 Exploiting the Bruhat decomposition of the general linear group $\GL(n,\EE)$ we can reduce $k$ to $n(n-1)/2$, which is a significant improvement.
 This idea was developed in our recent work on partial algebraic shifting, which is algebraic shifting with not necessarily generic transformations \cite{VecchiaJoswigLenzen:2024}.
 In this way we obtain interesting shifts in positive characteristic \cite[Example 44]{VecchiaJoswigLenzen:2024}, which were previously out of reach.
-Key results from that article are summarized in \cref{sec:shifting}.
+The relevant findings from that article are summarized in \cref{sec:shifting}.
 Secondly, the actual linear algebra over $\EE$ can be organized in a way such that many redundant arithmetic operations are avoided.
-In practice we obtain a reasonably fast procedure for deciding if a shift is actually correct (\cref{algo:a} and \cref{thm:algo:a}); this is useful even in characteristic zero.
-The latter strategy is explained in \cref{sec:shift-algo}. \Cref{sec:implementation} covers the implementation details, with further improvements on a \enquote{microscopic} level.
-A key idea is a tailored lazy evaluation scheme for the row echelon form (\cref{alg:lazy reduction}).
+In practice we obtain a reasonably fast procedure for deciding if a shift is actually correct (\cref{algo:verify} and \cref{thm:algo:a}); this is useful in every characteristic.
+The latter strategy is explained in \cref{sec:shift-algo}.
+This decision procedure directly yields a Las Vegas algorithm. \Cref{sec:implementation} covers the implementation details.
+One additional details is a tailored lazy evaluation scheme for the row echelon form (\cref{alg:lazy reduction}).
 This approach allows us to avoid further arithmetic operations.
 We report on computational experiments with \OSCAR\cite{Oscar,OSCAR-book} in \cref{sec:experiments}.